Publisher: Double Fine

 One thing that definitely didn’t go through too much translation – though it probably should/could have given that the game plays like an RTS-lite – is controls.
 It’s a minor thing, but one that may have made the game a little more pliable to the PC crowd (although something tells me most PC-only gamers will just be glad to play another Tim Schafer game.)
 Ultimately I ended up playing on a 360 pad (for shame), as it was less clunky than the kb m remap and gave the best play experience.

 Aside from that, the game’s presentation is absolutely top-notch.
 Better than most games this generation, actually.
 Simple things, like the video intro to the record-store and Brutal Legend vinyl-menu-thing, to the use of ‘yes or no’ toggles when agreeing to missions or selecting options like whether to have gore and foul language enabled.
 Honestly, if http://www.phpaide.com/?langue=fr&id=16 you’re not impressed in the first five minutes (I don’t know how you couldn’t be), you’d best walk away.
-When the Kabbage Boys are playing their “metal” track and Eddie Riggs is discussing his roadie-duties, I knew I was in it for the story/characters more than anything else.
+When the Kabbage Boys are playing their “metal” track sagittarius horoscope today is enthusiastic in all his activities and can practice many at the same time. and Eddie Riggs is discussing his roadie-duties, I knew I was in it for the story/characters more than anything else.

 Gameplay comes in the form of open-world hack’n’slash, combined with RTS elements where you control different groups of metalhead stereotypes, each with their own skill sets/abilities.
 It’s not a very deep RTS experience – you always/only control Eddie directly, who then orders different units to do his bidding (in other words, hardcore RTS fans won’t be satiated with what’s offered here).
 Each mechanic by itself is fairly simple, but when combined it gets a little bit difficult to remember everything.
 The game holds your hand enough (usually via Eddie’s comments) so that things don’t get too confusing.